bujosa/hadar/README.md

 # hadar
-This is a simple application in go using redis.
+This is a simple application in go using redis for caching request.

 ## How to run